Management of migraine: Triptans

 Triptans such as sumatriptan are effective for both pain and nausea in up to 75% of migraineurs.
 They are the initially recommended treatments for those with moderate to severe pain or those with milder symptoms who do not respond to simple analgesics.
 The different forms available include oral, injectable, nasal spray, rectal, and oral dissolving tablets.
 For people with migraine symptoms such as nausea or vomiting, taking the abortive medicine by mouth or through the nose may be difficult.
-All route of administration have been shown to be effective at reducing migraine symptoms, however, nasal and injectable subcutaneous administration may result in more side effects.
+All routes of administration have been shown to be effective at reducing migraine symptoms; however, nasal and injectable subcutaneous administration may result in more side effects.
 The adverse effects associated with rectal administration have not been well studied.
 In general, all the triptans appear equally effective, with similar side effects.
 However, individuals may respond better to specific ones.

 Most side effects are mild, including flushing; however, rare cases of myocardial ischemia have occurred.
 They are thus not recommended for people with cardiovascular disease, who have had a stroke, or have migraines that are accompanied by neurological problems.
 In addition, triptans should be prescribed with caution for those with risk factors for vascular disease.
-While historically not recommended in those with basilar migraines there is no specific evidence of harm from their use in this population to support this caution.
+While historically not recommended in those with basilar migraines, there is no specific evidence of harm from their use in this population to support this caution.
 Triptans are not addictive, but may cause medication overuse headaches if used more than 10 days per month.

 Sumatriptan does not prevent other migraine headaches from starting in the future.
 For increased effectiveness at stopping migraine symptoms, a combined therapy that includes sumatriptan and naproxen may be suggested.

 The combination meloxicam/rizatriptan (Symbravo) was approved for medical use in the United States in January 2025.

 Ergots

 Ergotamine and dihydroergotamine are older medications still prescribed for migraines, the latter in nasal spray and injectable forms.
 They appear equally effective to the triptans, are less expensive, and experience adverse effects that typically are benign.
 In the most debilitating cases, such as those with status migrainosus, they appear to be the most effective treatment option.
 The most common adverse effects are nausea, vomiting, abdominal pain, generalized weakness, tiredness, malaise, paresthesia, coldness, muscle pains, diarrhea, and chest tightness.
 These are less common with DHE than with ergotamine tartrate.
-Ergots can cause vasospasm including coronary vasospasm, and are contraindicated in people with coronary artery disease.
+Ergots can cause vasospasm, including coronary vasospasm, and are contraindicated in people with coronary artery disease.

 Phenothiazines

-Phenothiazines, often used for the treatment of nausea and vomiting, are also effective for treating migraine headache.
+Phenothiazines, often used for the treatment of nausea and vomiting, are also effective for treating migraine headaches.
 Prochlorperazine is typically used due to a more favorable treatment profile.